 A great idea used by many running enthusiasts with young kids is to invest in a jogging stroller and spend some quality time with them by taking them to a parkrun on a Saturday morning.
 It’s a great way to get the whole family outdoors and active with the added motivation of hundreds of other people all running the same route.
 Even better, it’s free.

-As can be seen once you think about it there are plenty of ways that you can incorporate some sort of exercise or physical activity into your daily or weekly schedule, it just takes a little bit of motivation and organisation.
+As can be seen, if you follow any of these fitness tips, once you think about it there are plenty of ways that you can incorporate some sort of exercise or physical activity into your daily or weekly schedule, it just takes a little bit of motivation and organisation.
 Once you do something you will have so much more energy and feel so much better within yourself.

-Ways to set yourself up for exercise success include scheduling it in, and making it easy on yourself by choosing things you enjoy at times of the day when you are most energetic.
+A few bonus fitness tips: Ways to set yourself up for exercise success include scheduling it in and making it easy on yourself by choosing things you enjoy at times of the day when you are most energetic.
 Remove obstacles by preparing all your workout clothes the night before and hold yourself accountable.
 It helps if you commit to another person or class so you don’t get the urge to bail on them.